-The second sub-problem was answered with the PCK mapping method, which is a pictorial methodological representation.
-To achieve this, in-depth analysis of explicit PCK, enumerative approach and analysis of PCK mapping were performed on the pedagogical conceptualizations of preschool teachers in two extreme epistemological profiles.
+The second sub-problem was answered using the PCK mapping method, a pictorial methodological representation.
+To achieve this, in-depth analysis of explicit PCK, enumerative approach, and analysis of PCK mapping were performed on the pedagogical conceptualizations of pre-school teachers in two extreme epistemological profiles.
 In this process, all responses given by participants to the CRT were divided into sub-teaching sections.
 Each section here represents a unit of analysis (Fraenkel et al., 2012).
 The components integrated into the teacher's PCK for science teaching in a particular teaching section were identified by the in-depth analysis of explicit PCK (Park & Oliver, 2008).
-The PCK interaction categories rubric developed by Aydın et al., (2015) was also considered.
-Thus, it was determined which PCK components were integrated to one another by teachers during description of any teaching phenomenon.
+The PCK interaction categories rubric developed by Aydın et al. (2015) was also considered.
+Thus, it was determined which PCK components were integrated into one another by teachers during the description of any teaching phenomenon.

-For example, the fact that teachers mention their favoured pedagogical strategies during teaching to clarify the targets of early childhood science teaching shows an interaction between the OTS and KISR components.
-Or, the fact that teachers talk about various assessment strategies they use to identify students' difficulties, misunderstandings or prerequisite knowledge shows the KSU-KAS interaction.
+For example, the fact that teachers mention their favored pedagogical strategies during teaching to clarify early childhood science teaching targets shows an interaction between the OTS and KISR components.
+Or, the fact that teachers talk about various assessment strategies they use to identify students' difficulties, misunderstandings, or prerequisite knowledge shows the KSU-KAS interaction.
 There are also other indications related to interactions between other components.
-The KISR–KSU interaction shows the use of a specific teaching strategy to overcome difficulties, misconceptions or prior knowledge gaps.
-The KISR–KSC interaction represents the use of a specific teaching strategy to address a specific curriculum goal.
+The KISR–KSU interaction shows the use of a specific teaching strategy to overcome difficulties, misconceptions, or prior knowledge gaps.
+The KISR–KSC interaction represents using a specific teaching strategy to address a specific curriculum goal.
 When an interaction was detected in the data, it was noted that there was a (1) relation between the components corresponding to the interaction on the map.
 The more relations there are between a teacher's PCK components, the stronger the interaction is between the respective components.
-After in-depth analysis, the numbering approach and PCK mapping were used to quantify the interactions between PCK components of preschool teachers (Park & Chen, 2012).
-Based on the assumption that at least a relation must available between two PCK components defined within the selected teaching sections, the number of relations was counted and directions of these relations were defined.
+After in-depth analysis, the numbering approach and PCK mapping were used to quantify pre-school teachers' interactions between PCK components (Park & Chen, 2012).
+Based on the assumption that at least a relation must be available between two PCK components defined within the selected teaching sections, the number of relations was counted, and directions of these relations were defined.
 Upon completion of the numbering process, the interactions defined in the model were reflected on PCK maps using the PAB pentagon model as an analytical tool.
-Here, the pentagon model places equal emphasis on the interaction between any two components (Friedrichsen et al., 2011).
-The mutual interactions and interdependence between the components are an indication of a qualified teaching (Park, 2019).
+Here, the pentagon model emphasizes the interaction between any two components (Friedrichsen et al., 2011).
+The mutual interactions and interdependence between the components indicate qualified teaching (Park, 2019).
 Therefore, in the Pentagon model, all PCK components have been expected to interact with each other in a balanced way.
-It has important that the pentagonal structure in the model is completed.
+Therefore, it has important that the pentagonal structure in the model is completed.

-During the analysis processes, the written responses of one preschool teacher each were sent to an expert researcher and subjected to a separate evaluation process (HEP-1; LEP-1).
-Here, the expert actively participated in content analysis, creation of teaching episodes, in-depth explicit PCK analysis and PCK mapping processes.
-First, the relevant researcher was met and the framework of each analysis step was negotiated and then evaluated separately.
-The expert conducted data analysis independently on the basis of the established analysis framework.
-Then, the analysis results were compared and the intercoder reliability percentage was obtained (McMillan & Schumacher, 2010).
+During the analysis processes, the written responses of one pre-school teacher each were sent to an expert researcher and subjected to a separate evaluation process (HEP-1; LEP-1).
+Here, the expert actively participated in content analysis, creation of teaching episodes, in-depth explicit PCK analysis, and PCK mapping processes.
+First, the relevant researcher was met, and the framework of each analysis step was negotiated and then evaluated separately.
+Next, the expert conducted data analysis independently based on the established analysis framework.
+Then, the analysis results were compared, and the intercoder reliability percentage was obtained (McMillan & Schumacher, 2010).

 Intercoder Reliability Percentage=ConsensusConsensus+Disagreement ×100